 - Unintentional changes in weight.
-If you haven’t made changes to your diet or exercise routine, and yet you find yourself gaining or losing weight, you may have unhealthy digestion.
+If you haven’t changed your diet or exercise routine yet, find yourself gaining or losing weight – you may have slow/unhealthy digestion.

 - Difficulty sleeping.
 Slow digestion and an unhealthy gut can cause insomnia or chronic fatigue – even after you’ve rested.

-- Cravings for sugar.
-If you have sugar cravings, your digestion may not be at its peak.
+- Sugar cravings. f you have sugar cravings, your digestion may not be at its peak.
 Consuming refined sugars and high-fructose corn syrup may increase inflammation, leading to cravings, which may exacerbate the problem.

 - Skin irritation.
 A damaged or unhealthy digestive system may affect the skin since it can force your body to release toxins in other ways.
 If you experience skin irritation or eczema, and your diet isn’t very balanced, you may have slow digestion.

 - Intolerance to foods.
-Food intolerances, which differ from food allergies, could be the result of an imbalance of bacteria in your gut.
+Food intolerances, which differ from food allergies, could result from an imbalance of bacteria in your gut.

 - Autoimmune conditions.
-Poor gut health can increase inflammation throughout the body impacting your immune system functions, which could lead to slow digestion.
+Poor gut health can increase inflammation throughout the body, impacting your immune system functions and leading to slow digestion.

-The most common causes of slow digestion are related to your diet.
-Specifically, if you consume higher daily amounts of salt, sugar, or high-fat foods, your digestive tract can become backed-up or sluggish.
-Alcohol is another factor in the body struggling with slow digestion as alcohol disrupts healthy gut flora and processes.
-Another dietary cause of slow metabolism may be consuming too many vegetables, dairy, legumes, cereals, grains, or fruits with naturally fermenting sugars.
-This advice may seem contradictory, but for some people, increased amounts of insoluble fibre can lead to disrupted or slow digestion.
+Most causes of slow digestion are related to an individual’s diet – specifically, the digestive tract can become sluggish and backed up.
+Alcohol consumption is another factor that could cause the body to struggle with slow digestion as alcohol disrupts healthy gut flora and processes.
+Another dietary cause of slow digestion may be consuming too many vegetables, dairy, legumes, cereals, grains, or fruits with naturally fermenting sugars.
+That likely seems contradictory, but for some people, increased amounts of insoluble fiber for some people can lead to disrupted or slow digestion.